connorgascoigne/englishSuicides/README.md

 # Spatio-temporal trends and socio-environmental determinants of suicides in England from 2002 - 2022: an ecological population-based study

 This is the GitHub repository for the paper.
-Here we provide the code used to perform a spatio-temporal analysis

 ------------------------------------------------------------------------